-Along with aging in place, universal design is becoming more of a household term.
+Along with aging in place home modifications for seniors, universal design is becoming more of a household term.
 Essentially, it’s about building or modifying places and spaces—both public and private—to accommodate people of all ages and abilities.
 More than just an architectural concept, universal design is a win-win for sandwich generation boomers caring for aging parents and their children at home, for grandparents raising grandchildren and great-grandchildren, and for all who are facing the challenges of caring for a loved one with Alzheimer’s or other chronic diseases.

 Whether your family needs the support now or down the road, universal design features are a good long-term investment for the home itself.

-We are CAPS certified (#1636580) and can show you how to accomplish any needed remodeling project using Universal Design techniques required for aging in place.
-We have had the education and training necessary to know how to create accessible living spaces for any bathroom accessibility remodels Austin.
+We are CAPS certified (#1636580) and have the training, knowledge, and experience required to show you how to identify and accomplish any needed remodeling project using Universal Design techniques for aging in place.
+We offer design/build projects for accessible living spaces in all of our accessibility remodels in Austin.

 - We have over 30 years of residential remodeling experience.

 - We have an A-plus rating with the BBB.